motomechatronics/amr_description/README.md

 roslaunch amr_description amr_warehouse.launch

   ```
-to move the robot you can open a new termina and use the topic /cmd_vel or use teleop_key package
+to drive the robot you can open a new terminal and use the /cmd_vel topic or also use teleop_key package.

 ### download teleop_twist_keyboard package
 to install _teleop_ type as follow: